Brianfit/storymap/README.md

 To Do: Aesthetics.
 This is a pretty plain canvas without much customisation.
 If anyone wants to add font, size, and color selectors that would help.
 Some of my centering and layout is pretty primitive too.

+Mobile compatibility.
+Uff.
+Canvas resizing with reorientation of a mobile device is HARD.
+Especially when the final product needs to layout text relative to a position on the image.
+If anybody wants to tackle that, yay!